mxgmn/WaveFunctionCollapse/README.md

 * On each observation step an NxN region is chosen among the unobserved which has the lowest Shannon entropy.
 This region's state then collapses into a definite state according to its coefficients and the distribution of NxN patterns in the input.
 * On each propagation step new information gained from the collapse on the previous step propagates through the output.

-On each step the overall entropy decreases and in the end we have a completely observed state, the wave function has collapsed.
+On each step the number of non-zero coefficients decreases and in the end we have a completely observed state, the wave function has collapsed.

 It may happen that during propagation all the coefficients for a certain pixel become zero.
 That means that the algorithm has run into a contradiction and can not continue.
 The problem of determining whether a certain bitmap allows other nontrivial bitmaps satisfying condition (C1) is NP-hard, so it's impossible to create a fast solution that always finishes.
 In practice, however, the algorithm runs into contradictions surprisingly rarely.